 I know Hannah is a beloved figure (there are lavish blurbs on this edition from Philip Roth, Cynthia Ozick, Alfred Kazin, James Dickey), but this doesn’t do anything for me.
 Ray is a miscellany of edgy zaniness that we’re apparently supposed to accept quite soberly as a literary correlate of “the American confusion.”
 Narrated Beckett-style from a hospital bed by Dr. Ray of Tuscaloosa after he has some kind of alcoholic crack-up, it meanders through tales of the town’s eccentrics and through Ray’s memories of Vietnam and the Civil War (“I live in so many centuries.
 Everybody is still alive.”).
 There are some nice lyrical passages, mainly about the beautiful women Ray has loved, and some of the theater-of-the-absurd stuff is funny when it isn’t trying too hard to shock with racial slurs and punny sex farce (“Afterward I ate her slowly.
 I hadn’t eaten much all day.”).

-Anyway, the elephant in the room here is Gordon Lish, who apparently edited the hell out of the book, to Hannah’s satisfaction according to this researcher.
-The text is full of Lishey sentences and paragraphs that allow themselves to be led down cul-de-sacs by their own sounds and rhythms:
+The elephant in the room here is the notorious Gordon Lish, who apparently edited Ray extensively, to Hannah’s satisfaction according to this researcher.
+The text is full of Lish-like sentences and paragraphs that allow themselves to be led down cul-de-sacs by their own sounds and rhythms:

 She ate me, just like another delicious thing on her menu.
 I felt rotten, cool, and unfaithful, yet I came with an enormous lashing of sperm, which made her writhe and lick.

 (I noticed this passage because “writhe and lick” recalls a passage in friend-of-Lish DeLillo in which a woman’s breasts “jump and hum,” a phrase James Wood made righteous fun of back in the day.)